 Spoken Language

-Great emphasis is placed on developing children’s spoken language, as this is crucial for learning to read, write, to be numerate and successful in all areas of learning.
+We place a strong focus on developing children’s spoken language, as this is essential for learning to read, write, use maths and succeed across all subjects.

-For each unit of work studied, the children learn subject-specific vocabulary and they are encouraged to use words and phrases from texts in their own work.
-We recognise the importance of storytelling in building children’s confidence and ability to imitate the language they need for writing.
+Children also learn subject-specific vocabulary in each topic and are encouraged to use new words from texts in their speaking and writing.
+Storytelling plays an important role in building children’s confidence and helping them develop the language needed for writing.

-All children at SMSP are supported and encouraged to develop their ability to express themselves with confidence and fluency in a variety of situations and contexts.
+At SMSP, all children are supported and encouraged to express themselves clearly, confidently and fluently in a range of situations.

 Reading

-We believe that reading is the key to academic success.
-Children who enjoy reading and can read well have the door opened to a world of opportunity, new discoveries and wider interests; to knowledge, creativity, curiosity and confidence.
+At SMSP, we believe reading is the key to academic success.
+Children who enjoy reading and read well gain access to new knowledge, ideas and opportunities, and develop creativity, curiosity and confidence.

 Phonics